yuvaldekel/Event-Driven-Ansible-EDA-Workshop/Moudle 4/README.md

       config.yaml: |
         prometheusK8s:
           externalLabels:
-            env: prd # Or 'dev', depending on the cluster
+            env: dev # Or 'prd', depending on the cluster
     ```
 2.  **Apply the ConfigMap to your cluster:**
     ```bash